 - Leaky valves

-- Soda and coffee brought into the data center by technicians
+- Soda and coffee were brought into the data center by technicians

 The solution to this problem is simple, monitor the valves and ensure that all drinks are checked in at the door before entering a facility.